-Once you submit your insurance claim form, Cigna guarantees to assess your claim within five working days of receipt.
+Once you submit your insurance claim form, Cigna aims to initially assess your claim within five working days of receipt, though there may be a delay in periods of peak travel (June to November).
 At this point, we will let you know if we need any additional information.
 We will keep you updated as we process the claim, but if you have any questions give us a call on 0800 900 047.

 Our claims team are here to help.
 Call us on 0800 900 047 or email email@example.com and we will look into your policy details and help you decide if your specific circumstances may be covered.

 Call us free on 0800 900 047, or email firstname.lastname@example.org.